vipial1/BAXI_thermostat/README.md

 Integration will create a climate entity, that will look like this in Lovelace:
 ![](https://github.com/vipial1/BAXI_thermostat/blob/main/screenshot.png?raw=true)

+Integration will also create a couple of entities for energy consumption

 ## WORK IN PROGRESS
 - Super huge refactor (code is completely shitty now)
 - Lots (seriously, lots) of bugs to be fixed.
 - Multidevice not tested, probably not working
+- Add to HACS

 ## NOTES
 Thanks to [Domaray](https://community.home-assistant.io/u/Domaray) and [ibernat](https://community.home-assistant.io/u/ibernat) for providing most of the API calls